Resolving diffusion signatures in distant pulsar halos with current and future experiments: Results

 The complementary performance of CTA and LHAASO-KM2A as a function of pulsar distance is clearly demonstrated.
 For relatively nearby objects ($d\lesssim1.5$~kpc), where the intrinsic angular extension is large, both experiments are in principle capable of resolving the morphology.
 In this regime, the discrimination power is mainly driven by photon statistics rather than angular resolution.
 Owing to its nearly continuous operation, LHAASO-KM2A accumulates substantially higher event statistics, resulting in a stronger discrimination capability than CTA for relatively nearby halos.
 For more distant pulsar halos, the apparent angular size becomes smaller, and the discrimination power is increasingly limited by the PSF.
 In this regime, CTA outperforms LHAASO-KM2A despite its shorter exposure time, owing to its superior angular resolution.
 Although LHAASO-KM2A benefits from larger photon statistics, its broader PSF limits its ability to resolve subtle morphological differences at large distances.
+Additionally, CTA's effectiveness for nearby halos is constrained by its limited field of view (FoV).
+For extremely extended sources like the Geminga halo, off-axis acceptance and the lack of gamma-ray-free regions for background estimation introduce significant challenges.
+Thus, our CTA forecasts are more reliable for compact or distant halos, while LHAASO-KM2A remains superior for nearby objects with large angular extensions due to its wide FoV advantage.

 The impact of enhanced instrumental performance is also clearly demonstrated.
 Improving the angular resolution of LHAASO-KM2A yields only marginal gains for nearby sources, as their morphology is already well resolved and the available photon statistics remain unchanged.
 In contrast, at larger distances, the improved PSF substantially extends the parameter space within which halos can be discerned, enabling the detection of sources that would otherwise remain unresolved.
 Increasing the CTA exposure time from $50$~h to $200$~h systematically enhances discrimination capability across both nearby and distant sources, since its angular resolution is already sufficient and the additional exposure primarily boosts the photon statistics.